 If your dog becomes aggressive at any time, most Dog Parks will have rules on display telling you it’s your responsibility to remove your dog right away.
-If your dog has displayed aggression with humans or other dogs in the past, we would advise you to not go to the dog park until those issues have been remedied.
+If your dog has displayed aggression toward humans or other dogs in the past, we would advise you to not go to the dog park until those issues have been remedied.
 Some people bring their children into the dog park (we don’t recommend this) and if your dog is aggressive, you could likely be held legally responsible if your dog bites a child or an adult.
 You could also be responsible even if your dog just jumps on someone and happens to knock them down.
 If your pup hasn’t shown aggression in the past, but does at the park, remove your dog immediately.

 We recommend not bringing any kids into the dog park with you, especially if it’s a busy day.
 With that being said, people do, and it can be fine under normal circumstances.
-Make sure to check local laws for off-leash areas, because it’s possible your local guidelines restrict children from entering into the dog park grounds.
+Make sure to check local laws for off-leash areas, because it’s possible your local guidelines restrict children from entering the dog park grounds.
 If they allow it and you bring a child in, keep your eyes closely on your child, and do not let them pet strange dogs without their owner’s permission to do so.

 Clean up after your dog!
 City and State employees that take care of the dog park grounds are not responsible for cleaning up after your dog.
 YOU are.
 Make sure that you clean up dog poop if your pup decides that they need to relieve themselves.
-Leaving it behind for someone else to clean is not only bad dog park etiquette, it’s punishable by fine in some municipalities.
+Leaving it behind for someone else to clean is not only bad dog park etiquette, it’s punishable by a fine in some municipalities.

-Close the Doors
+Close The Doors

 Make sure as you enter and exit the dog park, you close the doors properly.
-This will prevent off leash dogs from exiting the dog park.
-Most states have requirements where there is a two gate system, which will help ensure that your dog doesn’t run away.
+This will prevent off-leash dogs from exiting the dog park.
+Most states have requirements where there is a two-gate system, which will help ensure that your dog doesn’t run away.
 With that being said, it’s still advised that you make sure you properly close all doors and gates as you leave the park.

 Dog Park Etiquette